The Heart of the Andes

 The Heart of the Andes is a large oil-on-canvas landscape painting by the American artist Frederic Edwin Church (1826–1900).
+It depicts an idealized landscape in the South American Andes, where Church traveled on two occasions.
+Measuring more than 5 ft high and almost 10 ft wide, its New York City exhibition in 1859 was a sensation, establishing Church as the foremost landscape painter in the United States.

-At more than five feet (1.7 metres) high and almost ten feet (3 metres) wide, it depicts an idealized landscape in the South American Andes, where Church traveled on two occasions.
-Its exhibition in 1859 was a sensation, establishing Church as the foremost landscape painter in the United States.
+The painting was later exhibited by itself in other eastern U.S. cities.
+The exhibition rooms featured special lighting and decorative elements reminiscent of the depicted landscape, and the painting was supported by a floor-standing frame.
+The public was often enchanted by the amount of detail portrayed in it, willing to wait in line and pay a 25-cent entrance fee.
+Church synthesized numerous topographies of the Andes into his composition, from Mount Chimborazo to a plain and a jungle.
+In the details, there are numerous animals and indications of human settlement, including people visiting a cross in the left foreground.

-The painting has been in the collection of New York's Metropolitan Museum of Art since 1909, and is among Church's most renowned works.
+The Heart of the Andes has been in the collection of New York's Metropolitan Museum of Art since 1909.
+Its first sale, to William Tilden Blodgett, broke a price record for a living American artist.
+It is among Church's most renowned works and an important 19th-century American painting.

 Background

 In 1853 and 1857, Church traveled in Ecuador and Colombia, financed by businessman Cyrus West Field, who wished to use Church's paintings to lure investors to his South American ventures.
 Church was inspired by the Prussian naturalist and explorer Alexander von Humboldt, and his 1845 treatise Kosmos.
 Humboldt was among the last of the great scientific generalists, and his fame became similar to that of Albert Einstein a century later.
 In the second volume of Kosmos, Humboldt described the influence of landscape painting on the study of the natural world—holding that art is among the highest expressions of the love of nature—and challenging artists to portray the "physiognomy" of the landscape.
 Church retraced Humboldt's travels in South America.